BMW 5 Series review - Engines, performance and drive

 A weight reduction means the BMW 5 Series is faster and better to drive than ever

-While the structure, bodyshell and interior are all-new, the BMW’s engine line-up features tried and tested petrol and diesel units.
+While the structure, bodyshell and interior were all-new in 2017, the BMW’s engine line-up features tried and tested petrol and diesel units.
 Two appealing plug-in variants are also on offer, with an electric range of up to 37 miles.

 Whichever version you opt for, you’ll benefit from the same fine ride and handling balance.
 The 5 Series’s weight reduction has delivered improvements across the board, and despite exterior dimensions that are larger than the old car’s, the new version actually feels more agile on the move.

 The steering isn’t as quick as the Jaguar XF’s, but it’s naturally weighted and delivers just the right amount of feedback.
 There’s also bags of grip, while even on the standard springs and dampers fitted to SE models the BMW delivers strong body control, coping very well over the bigger bumps.

 Four-wheel drive is standard on the 530d and 545e, and optional on the 520d and 530e.
 The benefits in traction are obvious on the more powerful versions, but the 520d is best suited to the traditional rear-wheel drive layout, which feels a little lighter and more agile than the xDrive set-up.

 The impression of luxury is enhanced by the low levels of noise in the cabin.
 Even the 520d’s four-cylinder diesel is hushed, while wind and road roar are barely perceptible.